a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Herbert A. Simon, *The Sciences of the Artificial* (3rd Edition)

+Marcel Weber (University of Geneva), *Philosophy of Developmental Biology*, Cambridge University Press, Elements in the Philosophy of Biology (series)

 G. Polya, *Mathematics and Plausible Reasoning, Volume 1: Induction and Analogy in Mathematics*

 G. Polya, *Mathematics and Plausible Reasoning: Volume II Patterns of Plausible Inference*